 The Board of Management has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post Primary Schools 2017 as part of this overall Child Safeguarding Statement

-The Deputy Designated Liaison Person (Deputy DLP is Brenda O’Malley
+The Deputy Designated Liaison Person (Deputy DLP) is Lorraine McHale

 The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school’s policies, procedures, practices and activities In its policies, procedures, practices, and activities, the school will adhere to the following principles of best practice in child protection and welfare: